xiaoella/find_my_laura_ashley/README.md

 <sup>This blog also contains some in-depth information on Laura Ashley tags and styles over the years, it's worth a read if you're interested!</sup>

-## 1. Fetching and Filtering Data from Etsy
+## Step 1: Fetching and Filtering Data from Etsy
 The first step is to fetch, filter and save data from Etsy's active listings.
 The `get_data.py` script is designed to do exactly this.
 The script interacts with Etsy's Open API v3.
 To check if your API works, you could first run the API tester script to check if your API key is working:

 ```